About

 Two registers:

-loopcycle is the orchestration platform I’m building — a node-based system where every workflow is visible, composable, executable, and testable.
-Think n8n, but purpose-built for AI-native orchestration.
+Loopcycle is the orchestration platform I’m building.
+A node-based system where every workflow is visible, composable, executable, and testable.
+Think n8n, but purpose-built for AI orchestration.
 Most of what I learn about agentic systems comes from building it.

 Work with me

-I take on a small number of consulting engagements each year — usually with teams who want help wiring AI into surfaces they already own (commerce, CRM, support, content), or who are trying to get autonomous engineering past the demo stage.
-If that’s you, get in touch.
+I take on a small number of consulting engagements each year, usually with teams who want help wiring AI into systems they already own (commerce, CRM, support, content), or who are trying to get autonomous engineering past the demo stage.
+If that is you, reach out on X or LinkedIn.